 SOLAS 2015-2025 Science Plan and Organisation

-SOLAS is the only organisation in place to facilitate integrated ocean-atmosphere research, across disciplinary and national boundaries.
+SOLAS is the only global organisation facilitating integrated ocean-atmosphere research, across disciplinary and national boundaries.

 The human biogeochemical footprint on the planet is now so large that future quality and sustainability of environmental resources will be determined by societal choices and natural variability.
 There is an enormous benefit to society in understanding the environmental consequences of societal trends and policies.
 For the SOLAS realm, providing the critical knowledge for competent decision-making will require improved process-level understanding of biogeochemistry, and an enhanced observational capacity, particularly for remote regions of the atmosphere and oceans.

 The SOLAS science plan focuses on five core themes (see below) that have been developed by the SOLAS community.

 The SOLAS science mission is organised around five core themes:

 Core Theme 1: Greenhouse gases and the oceans

 Core Theme 2: Air-sea interface and fluxes of mass and energy

 Core Theme 3: Atmospheric deposition and ocean biogeochemistry